intel/graph-compiler/docs/memref_schedule.md

 1. insert `memref.alloc` at the front of `alloc scope` body for its `single allocation buffer`
 2. replace mergeable `memref.alloc` with `memref.view` on its `alloc scope`'s `single allocation buffer`

 Ticks are assigned on each operation in the `func.func` by a increasing counter with pre-order recursive walking of the IR, as the "execution tick" for each operation.
 The lifetime analysis pass will assign two integers for each mergeable allocations as the analysis result: `begin_tick` and `end_tick`, to indicate the first and last tick of the use of the allocated memref in the IR.
-There should be special handling for loop ops which references memrefs allocated in parent scopes, to avoid wrong reuse of buffers used in the loop.
+There should be special handling for loop and branch ops (`RegionBranchOpInterface` or `LoopLikeOpInterface`) which references memrefs allocated in parent scopes, to avoid wrong reuse of buffers used in the loop.

 The analysis result for each mergeable allocations will be an integer range `[begin_tick,end_tick]`, where `begin_tick <= end_tick`.